 - If your skin blisters, this means that you have a second degree sunburn.
 Leave the blisters alone (in other words, do not pop or pick at them!) because they are helping your skin heal and guarding against infection.

 How long does it take for a sunburn to heal?
 According to the National Institute for Occupational Safety and Health (NIOSH), “Unlike a thermal burn, sunburn is not immediately apparent.
-Symptoms usually start about 4 hours after sun exposure, worsen in 24–36 hours, and resolve in 3–5 days.”
+Symptoms usually start about four hours after sun exposure, worsen in 24–36 hours, and resolve in 3–5 days.”

 According to the Mayo Clinic, treating sunburn with even the best sunburn relief does not heal your skin, but it can help to improve pain, swelling and discomfort.